Guide to AACSB-Accredited Online DBA Programs

 Are AACSB-accredited programs more challenging?

-As the University of Tennessee at Chattanooga explains, AACSB accreditation ensures that a program offers a challenging and robust curriculum.
+They aren’t necessarily more challenging, but you should remember that, as the University of Tennessee at Chattanooga explains, AACSB accreditation ensures that a program offers a challenging and robust curriculum.

 You can be sure that the curriculum in a program aligns with higher qualitative and quantitative rigor to meet industry guidelines.